bhardwajRahul/bagel/README.md

 You can ask Bagel almost anything.
 For example:

-> How many topics are in this ROS2 bag?

 > What’s the correlation between current and voltage in the `/spot/status/battery_states` topic?

-> I suspect mechanical loosening caused my drone to crash.
-Can you check the `VIBE` topic?
+> I suspect the IMU overheated at the end of the log.
+Can you check the `HEAT` topic?

 > Can you help me tune the PID of my drone?

-Now, let’s see if Bagel can identify a drone performing rolls during a flight:
+Time to put Bagel to the test: can it catch a drone doing barrel rolls?
+Spoiler: 🎉 Absolutely.

 <p align="center">
   <picture>